Our specialists say

 Talior this trip around your preferred dates, your budget and your ideas

-Plan with an Expert
+Plan with an expert Plan with an expert

 Have a look at our original holiday experiences and then contact us with your brief, or call 01768 603 715

-Our experts will send you a detailed holiday itinerary within 24 hours.
+Our experts will send you a detailed holiday itinerary specified to your desires.
 It's our service promise to you.

 Tailor-made doesn't mean expensive!
 Ask about our price promise and book with financial security.

-Speak to a Tanzania expert to start planning your adventure
+Speak to a Tanzania expert to start planning your adventure.

 Alistair